leviathanbadger/cc-web-components/PROJECT-PLAN.md

 by letting us define styles that apply inside the shadow DOM of the component.
 Given that performance is a goal, it's worth noting that Lit is designed to be fast and lightweight, adding minimal overhead.
 We have decided to use Lit for this project to prioritize productivity and maintainability.
 Lit provides a modern, efficient way to create Web Components with reactive state and templating, which aligns with our needs for building a polished component library.

-### Rust and WebAssembly

-A distinguishing aspect of CC Web Components is that component logic will be written in Rust, compiled to WebAssembly.
-Rust offers memory safety and high performance, which can be advantageous for computationally heavy or performance-sensitive UI logic.
-In this context, Rust could be used to implement complex math or state logic for our controls, or simply as an opportunity for the developer to apply Rust skills to front-end development.
-WebAssembly (WASM) allows us to run the compiled Rust code in the browser.
-To integrate Rust-generated WebAssembly with JavaScript and the DOM, we will use tools from the Rust WASM ecosystem, especially wasm-bindgen.
-The wasm-bindgen library and CLI facilitate high-level interactions between Rust and JavaScript—allowing Rust code to call Web APIs (like document, window, or custom events) and letting JavaScript call into exported Rust functions.
-In practice, we might create Rust functions for things like processing input values or performing continuous updates, and expose them to JS.
-For example, when a user drags the number input, the component’s JS could call a Rust function that applies some formula or smoothing to the value.
-The Rust code can in turn use web-sys (the Rust bindings for Web APIs) to manipulate the DOM or dispatch events if needed.
-One of the goals is to have these components "run in the browser" at native speed, and Rust/WASM is how we achieve that.
-It’s worth noting that using Rust in a web project introduces some complexity: we’ll need to manage a build process to compile the Rust code to a .wasm binary, and then load that module in the web app.
-We will address build/tooling considerations later (using tools like wasm-pack and Vite’s capabilities).
-The payoff is that performance-critical parts of the component can be optimized in Rust, and we get to leverage Rust’s strong compile-time checks and rich type system for those parts of the code.
-In summary, Rust and WebAssembly will power the internals of these components, providing speed and efficiency, while the outer interface remains a standard web component that any app can use.

 ### Pointer Events and Pointer Lock